ljmesi/Bioinfo-template/{{cookiecutter.project_slug}}/code/tests/README.md

-# Directory contents
+# Contents

-This directory contains tests for the various functions.
+This directory contains tests for the code.